junwang-noaa/graphcast/NCEP/Readme.md

 # GraphCast model with NCEP GDAS Products as ICs

 This repository provides scripts to run real-time GraphCast using GDAS products as inputs.
-There are multiple scripts in the repo including:
+There are multiple scripts in the repository including:
 - `gdas_utility.py`: a Python script designed to download Global Data Assimilation System (GDAS) data from the National Centers for Environmental Prediction (NCEP) S3 bucket, and prepare the data in a format suitable for input into the GraphCast weather prediction system.
 - `run_graphcast.py`: a Python script that calls GraphCast and takes GDAS products as input and produces 40 six-hourly forecasts (10-days lead time).
 - `graphcast_job.sh`: a Bash script that automates running GraphCast in real-time over the AWS cloud machine (should be submitted through CronJob).